MartinRixham/Yirgacheffe/docs/docs.md

 There are no lambda expressions or first class functions but that doesn't mean you can't pass a callback.
 Remember that an object is just a collection of callbacks attached to some data, so if you want to pass a callback just put it on an object.

-OK so you really want your code to execute out of order so you can do some sort of asynchronous operation such as making an HTTP call.
+OK so you really want your code to execute out of order so you can do an asynchronous operation such as making an HTTP call.
 In this case you can declare a method as parallel and it will be executed on a separate thread.

     class MyClass